Boxer mantis

-Boxer mantis is a common name given to various species of praying mantis.
+Boxer mantis is a common name given to various species of praying mantises.
 The name comes from the way these mantises move their oversized grasping forelimbs as they communicate with each other.

 Communication

-When boxer mantises encounter one another, they rapidly tremble their forelimbs, displaying the patterned interior faces to each other and waving them in slow arcs.
-This is believed to be a way of preventing member of the same species from eating each other.
+When boxer mantises encounter one another, they rapidly tremble their forelimbs, displaying their patterned interior faces to each other and waving them in slow arcs.
+This is believed to be a way of preventing members of the same species from eating each other.